ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-duration-text-hld.md

 ## Overview

 The duration text table column will provide a way to visualize numeric data that represents a timespan.
-A "timespan" is simply a numeric value representing a total number of seconds (i.e. a value of 5 means '5 seconds').
+A "timespan" is simply a numeric value representing a total number of milliseconds (i.e. a value of 5000 means '5 seconds').

 ### Background